Oreoluwa-IVT/IoT-Soil-PH-and-Moisture-Mapping-module-Prototype-/README.md

 | Maximum Hole Size |  |

 ## 🐾 Board Presentation
 Below is the board in different views.
-To see areas of the board not shown below , please visit the Altium 365 project link.
+To see areas of the board not shown below, please visit the Altium 365 project link.
 <img src="https://github.com/user-attachments/assets/7185e227-41d2-4916-9e0d-90ed663ac18a" />